Our Family History

 original Davison Orchards

 The second generation is a hardworking one.
 We know this to be true because they are still found today, in their mid-eighties, outworking the rest of us.
 Bob and Dora Davison are true farmers: in their lifestyle, in their values, and in their work ethic.
 Bob, since the age of seventeen has been working this land every day.
-That is almost seventy years!
+That is over seventy years!
 Having worked for his uncle as a young boy, Bob had the skills and the work ethic that were needed to survive the hard years of making a living on the farm in the 1950’s.
 And they were indeed hard years.
 With the price of apples dropping, the family growing, and several cold winters damaging the orchard, it required the family to be patient, to persevere, and to remain people of integrity through thick and thin.

 The third generation is a resourceful one.
 Tom grew up watching his dad work hard to put food on the table, and despite the difficulties, Bob had a love for the farm.
 Like many a farmers’ son, he too fell in the love with the land and being part of the miracle of growing quality food.
 He met his wife Tamra while attending Olds College.
 Tom was taking agriculture while Tamra was taking fashion design.
 After being away from the farm for a few years, the desire was strong to once again work the family land.
 In order to be able to support two families with the farm income, Tom and Tamra would have to be creative.
 They put their heads together, used their educations and skills, and made their dream of opening up the farm to be a clean, wholesome place for the community to enjoy a reality!
 Davison Orchards Country Village was born in 1985.
 Over thirty years later, this third generation is still using their resources to invite others to enjoy the farm.